< Back To Blog

 • Your customer’s last transaction or action

-Humans, and their behaviors don’t fit within these rigid parameters.
-A missed payment for the customer who forgot to update their credit card number and the customer who is already behind are different.
-The way businesses communicate in that moment should vary for these individuals.
-However, a missed payment is an event.
-So, for most systems, this would result in both customers receiving the same message.
-Looking beyond the last event and understanding behaviors can morph is integral to driving personalization at the human level.
-It’s also key to anticipating needs.
+Think about it: A missed payment for the customer who forgot to update their credit card number is something entirely different from one for the customer who’s already behind.
+How you communicate in that moment should vary for these individuals.
+However, for most debt collection systems, missing a payment would result in both customers receiving the exact same message.

 Let’s continue with our example.
-Noting that behaviors shift, and the situational realities are different.
-Now, we know that the first customer has paid every bill on time for the past five years.
+Now, we know that your first customer has paid every bill on time for the past five years.
 In other words, this is the first time they’re late in their tenure.
-They likely feel they’ve built a reputation with their provider that demonstrates their commitment.
-Now, imagine if that customer received an auto generated email because of an event trigger (ie. Missed payment).
-Depending on what that email says, how it addresses their needs and what it assumes, this is an opportunity to delight.
+They likely feel they’ve built a reputation with you, their provider, that demonstrates their commitment.
+Now, imagine them receiving a generic missed payment email.
+Without the right wording, you could inadvertently offend the long-standing—and paying—customer by making them feel like you don’t understand them.

 • Pay now